 Mobile AtoN

-It should be noted that the Mobile AtoN will cover for a broad range of hazards to navigation such as derelict, iceberg etc. identified as per section 5c below.
+It should be noted that the Mobile AtoN will cover a broad range of hazards to navigation identified as per section 5c below.

 IALA agrees that some applications for Group B may be conditional in that they represent a certain level of hazard.